$\alpha$-OCC: Uncertainty-Aware Camera-based 3D Semantic Occupancy Prediction: Method

 \subsubsection{Our Hierarchical Conformal Prediction}

-Current CP does not consider the hierarchical structure of classification, such as the geometry completion and semantic segmentation in SSC models.
-Here we propose a novel hierarchical conformal prediction (HCP) to address these challenges, which is shown in Algo.1.
+Current CP does not consider the hierarchical structure of classification, such as the geometry completion and semantic segmentation in OCCs.
+And it cannot achieve good coverage for very rare and safety-critical classes.
+Here we propose a novel hierarchical conformal prediction (HCP) to address these challenges, which is shown in Figure~\ref{fig:hcp}.
+The detailed algorithm is shown in Appendix~\ref{subsec:algo}.

-\textbf{Geometric Level.} On the geometric level, it is important and safety-critical to guarantee the occupied recall of some sensitive classes, such as the person.
-Hence, we define the occupied coverage for the specific safety-critical class $y$ (e.g., person, bike classes for AVs) as:
+\textbf{Geometric Level.} On the geometric level, it is important and safety-critical to guarantee the occupied recall of some sensitive classes, such as the person and bicyclist for AVs.
+Hence, we define the occupied coverage for the specific safety-critical class $y$ as: